tokuchan/pyp/README.md

 What Features are Planned?
 ==========================

-*e-pyp* doesn't /yet/ offer these features, but they are in the works:
+*e-pyp* doesn't *yet* offer these features, but they are in the works:

 1. Every string is a format call in disguise.
 Since every pipe in `pyp` has an input, and sometimes those inputs are lists, it seems natural for naked